CurtisFenner/smol-builder/docs/smol.md

 ## Program File Structure

 A Smol program is made of one or more source files.
 These source files conventionally have a `.smol` extension.
-Source files must be encoded in an ASCII-compatible encoding (such as UTF-8).

 Each source file begins with a `package` declaration.
 A package is a word made of ASCII letters and numbers, beginning with a